learn-tdd-in/learntdd.in/react-native/index.md

   }
 ```

-The output is a bit verbose, but the important parts are:
+The important parts of the output are:

 - `"Error: Cannot find UI element"`: the test tried to find something in the UI but couldn't.
 - `"Element Matcher: …accessibilityID('messageText')"`: it was trying to find an element by accessibility ID "messageText".